paybackmaboi/REGISTRAR-FRONT/README.md

 - Diagrams and designs will be updated as development progresses.
 - Some sections are pending completion until the system and database are finalized.
 - The **Entity Relationship Diagram (ERD)** is not yet started, pending finalization of the database.
-- **Scope and Limitation** is not yet started, waiting for system completion.
 - The **Design** section will be updated as soon as the system’s final version is completed and new features are added.
-- **Work Breakdown Structure** is done but pending final review from the Team Leader.
 - **Cost and Benefits** is done, but pricing is still under review/discussion.
 - **Activity Diagram** and **State Chart Diagram** are not yet started, waiting for system completion.
 - The **Existing Flowchart & Proposed Flowchart** in the Document are not the Updated Version or the New Existing Flowchart & Proposed Flowchart
+- **Use Case Diagram** is done but pending final review from the Team Leader.